micpistol/rec_io/DEPLOYMENT_NOTE_FOR_AI.md

 **🔐 CRITICAL**: The installation script will prompt you to set up Kalshi credentials during installation.
 This is **ESSENTIAL** for full system functionality.
 Without credentials, 3 trading services will be in FATAL state.

+**⚠️ IMPORTANT**: Database initialization is critical and will stop installation if it fails.
+Service verification failures are non-blocking, but database setup must succeed for the system to function.

 ---

 ## 🔧 **MANUAL STEP-BY-STEP INSTALLATION (ALTERNATIVE)**